 Iron Ore is a sumptuous dark (nearly black) gray.
-It looks its absolute best paired with crisp white trim and can make such a wonderful shade choice for a feature wall or kitchen cabinet.
+It looks its absolute best paired with crisp white trim and can make such a wonderful shade choice for a feature wall or lower cabinets in your kitchen.
 Just remember, a shade this dark is going to absorb a lot of light.

-Iron Ore best suited to a room that receives a lot of natural light, or at the very least, once with good artificial lighting sources.
+Iron Ore is best suited to a room that receives a lot of natural light, or at the very least, one with good artificial lighting sources.
 It’s also the perfect paint color for home exteriors if you’re looking to make a big impact.